Wana (song)

 "Wana" (わな) is the 17th single by Japanese music trio Candies.
 Written by Takemi Shima and Yūsuke Hoguchi, the single was released on March 1, 1977.
 This was the first single to feature Miki Fujimura on lead vocals.

-The song peaked at No. 3 on Oricon's singles chart and sold over 392,000 copies.
+The song peaked at No. 3 on Oricon's singles chart and spent 23 weeks in that chart.
+It sold over 392,000 copies.

 Track listing

 All lyrics are written by Takemi Shima; all music is composed and arranged by Yūsuke Hoguchi.